 The buttons located directly underneath the display have a context-dependent meaning.
 The function of each key can be seen from the label that is shown on the bottom row of the display, directly above the key.
-Since these keys have a functionality defined by the currently active software module they are called "Softkeys" (although the key itself, on which the user presses with his/her finger, is a "normal" key, i. e. part of the hardware of the device).
+Since these keys have a functionality defined by the currently active software module they are called "Softkeys".